workadventure/workadventure/docs/developer/map-scripting/references/api-controls.md

 WA.controls.restoreInviteButton(): void
 ```

-These 2 methods can be used to completely disable invite button and to enable them again.
+These 2 methods can be used to completely disable invite button and to enable it again.

 Example: